 The Epilepsy Foundation of Georgia is honored to announce the development of the Stuart Staton Memorial Fund.
 Mr. Staton’s family have been so generous in offering to match donations made in Mr. Staton’s memory up to $35,000 to help EFGA provide programs and services to the more than 150,000 Georgians living with epilepsy.
-Through […]
+Through this […]

 A child spends approximately 1200 hours in school each year.
 It is vital that the faculty, staff and other students understand epilepsy and what to do in the instance a child has a seizure.
 The Epilepsy Foundation of Georgia provides many programs to help promote seizure first aid, epilepsy awareness and epilepsy education within the schools.